ClusterHQ/flocker-docker-plugin/README.md

 ## Composition

-We are also working on assing support to composition tools.
+We are also working on adding support to composition tools.

 ## Is it ready yet?